 Many plants can be propagated easily using very basic tools and methods.
 It’s a lot of fun and definitely within the ability of any home gardener.
 No ‘green thumb’ required!!

-See steps below for plant propagation.
+See the sections below for the various plant propagation methods.

 Seeds of Australian plants can be purchased from several commercial suppliers and some Regional groups of the Society can provide seed of a range of different species to their members.

 Not all seed germinates easily.
 Some seeds have a physical or chemical inhibitor to germination designed so that the seed will only germinate in natural habitats when conditions are favourable.
 In some cases the inhibitor can be overcome by pre-treatment of the seed before sowing but with others, successful germination has defied all attempts.
 Beginners are advised to select seed of species which are known to give reliable results.
 These include Acacia (wattles), Banksia, Callistemon (Bottlebrushes), Eucalyptus, Hakea, Hardenbergia and Melaleuca to name just a few.

 For those species where the seed has a natural inhibitor to germination (or dormancy), pre-treatment must be provided before successful germination will occur.
 There are several pre-treatment methods which can be used: